What to expect.jpg

 All towels and couch covers are single-use, that is one per patient, and will be washed at the temperature recommended to kill bacteria and viruses.

-Here at the Osteopath Clapham I work in smart but simple T-shirts.
-These will be changed between patients and washed at the recommended temperature.
+Here at the Osteopath Clapham I work in smart but simple T-shirts that can be changed between patients if necessary.
+They are washed at the temperature recommended to kill bacteria and viruses.

-All areas accessible to patients will be decontaminated using antibacterial/viral fluid between each appointment.
+All areas accessible to patients are decontaminated using antibacterial/viral fluid.

 Gloves are used for procedures such as intra-oral, intra-vaginal or per rectal work but not as a matter of course.
 There were three main reasons for this decision.
 Firstly, there is conflicting evidence with regards to safe usage, hand decontamination being thought to be more effective.
 Secondly, gloves desensitise the hands and therefore cloud the osteopath’s ability to examine.
 Finally, gloves would undoubtedly render massage-type techniques uncomfortable for patients.